interlay/interbtc-api/README.md

 ## Usage

-The library assumes you have a [BTC-Parachain](https://github.com/interlay/interbtc) running locally or remotely.
+The library assumes you have a version of the [Interlay or Kintsugi networks](https://github.com/interlay/interbtc) running locally or remotely.

 ### Creating an API Instance

-To use the library, you will first need to create a PolkadotJS `APIPromise` instance, and then to instantiate a `InterBTCAPI` instance.
+To use the library, you will first need to create a PolkadotJS `APIPromise` instance, and then instantiate a `InterBTCAPI` instance.

 ```ts
 import { createInterbtcAPI } from "@interlay/interbtc";